Bira/octopus-carnival/_drafts/wir-mm2-4e-bullywug.md

 not.
 Their lore doesn't make me think they'd work well with anyone.
 In fact, they'd probably be in conflict with any other sapients who live in the same swamp as them.
-If you want to set up a good old-fashioned swamp crawl where the PC can meddle with several factions, you could start with a bullywug-goblin-kobold three-way war.
+If you want to set up a good old-fashioned swamp crawl where the PC can meddle with several factions, a bullywug-goblin-kobold-lizardfolk four-way conflict is an excellent starting point.

+[1]: {{ "/projects/mm-4e/" | relative_url }}